DFHack/dfhack/LUA_API.rst

   Compares to coroutine.resume like dfhack.safecall vs pcall.

+* ``dfhack.run_script(name[,args...])``

+  Run a lua script in hack/scripts/, as if it was started from dfhack command-line.
+  The ``name`` argument should be the name stem, as would be used on the command line.
+  Note that the script is re-read from the file every time it is called, and errors are propagated to the caller.

 * ``dfhack.with_suspend(f[,args...])``

   Calls ``f`` with arguments after grabbing the DF core suspend lock.